I think the other guy just blinked.

 The Cold War

-was all but over at this point, but it served as a demonstration of what the United States could have been capable of if it had wound up turning hot in the 1990s or later.
-However, it must be kept in mind that while Iraq used mostly Soviet equipment and officially trained with Soviet military doctrine, it did not fight in a Soviet manner and was not at all representative of the Soviet military.
+was all but over at this point, but the first Gulf War served as a demonstration of what the United States could have been capable of if things had gone hot in the 1990s or later.
+While Iraq used obsolescent export-quality Soviet equipment

 The initial US and allied move was to increase the defense of Saudi Arabia, moving aircraft there in case Saddam tried to make a move on that country too.
 UN resolution after UN resolution calling for an Iraqi withdrawal were ignored and the US built up a coalition of 34 countries- the final total build-up of troops was over half a million and six US carrier groups were involved.
 With a troop drawdown happening in Europe, the US was free to shift over an entire corps-sized formation from Germany to the Middle East.